FriedbergLab/GOThresher/README.md

                         report file.
 A single report file will be generated.
                         Information for each species will be put into individual worksheets.
-  --histogram HISTOGRAM, -hist HISTOGRAM
-                        Set this option to 1 if you wish to view the histogram of GO_TERM frequency before and after debiasing is performed with respect to cutoffs based on number of proteins or annotations.
-If you wish to save the file then please enter a filepath.
-If you are providing a path please make sure your path ends with a '/'.
-                        Otherwise the program will assume the last string after the final '/' as the name of the image file.
-                        Separate histograms will be generated for each species.

 Required arguments:
   --input INPUT [INPUT ...], -i INPUT [INPUT ...]
                         The input file path.
 Please remember the name of the